Relieving menopause symptoms

 Can soy products reduce menopause symptoms?

 Soy products have been used to minimise menopause symptoms in some women, due to a natural compound called phytoestrogen.

 “It resembles human oestrogen, but at a very, very low dose,” says Kate Di Prima, accredited practising dietitian.

-However, only about a third of women have the gut bacteria that convert phytoestrogens to the more potent form.
-So while soy products may have other benefits such as being high in fibre and protein, they won’t necessarily help every woman with the symptoms of menopause.
+However, only about one third of women have the gut bacteria that convert phytoestrogens to the more potent form.
+So while soy products may have other benefits like being high in fibre and protein, they won’t necessarily help every woman with the symptoms of menopause.

 With soy consumption on the rise, we look at whether it’s actually healthy.

 How to get better sleep